Vizzuality/landgriffon/infrastructure/README.md

   as part of the initial data import process.
 Defaults to `["seed-data"]`
 - `image_tag`: tag of the different docker images to pull from the container registry.
 Does not apply to the Redis image.
 Defaults to the same value as `key`.
+- `subdomain`: a string to override the default value for the subdomain name.
+Defaults to the same value as `key`.

 ### Handling production and staging